gurka/OpenCrystalCaves/README.md

 The binary will be available at `OpenCrystalCaves/debug/occ/occ`

 ## Running OCC
-Two files are required and not available in this repository: `DejaVuSansMono.ttf` and `sprites.bmp`.

-`DejaVuSansMono.ttf` can be downloaded for free [here](https://dejavu-fonts.github.io/), or might already be available in your Linux installation.
-In Debian 9 the font is available at `/usr/share/fonts/truetype/dejavu/DejaVuSansMono.ttf`

-`sprites.bmp` can be generated from the original Crystal Caves (episode 1) game files using the Python script `tools/sprite-extractor.py`.
+The file `media/sprites.bmp` is required and not available in this repository.
+It can be generated from the original Crystal Caves (episode 1) game files using the Python script `tools/sprite-extractor.py`.
 The script takes a path to the `CC1.GFX` file and outputs a BMP file:

 ```
 python tools/sprite-extractor.py CC1/CC1.GFX
 ```

-With these two files inside the `media/` directory it's just matter of running the executable.